technoquo/cv-leo/README.md

 thanks for the accesible tool like chat, whatsapp (only text), email, Discord and many things except audio.

-My level english is A2, I can read and write technical english .
+My level english between A2 and B1, I can read and write technical english .
 I am an entrepreneur of a Acceso Visual microenterprise in the fight for accessibility and I collaborate as an INTECO auditor with the committee of web experts about the new accessibility standards for